Policy on Conduct and Discipline

 Although ultimate authority on matters of student discipline is vested in the Trustees of the University, the Dean of the School and his staff are given responsibility for establishing certain standards of behavior for Columbia Engineering students beyond the regulations included in the Statutes of the University and for defining procedures by which discipline will be administered.

 We expect that in and out of the classroom, on and off campus, each student in the School will act in an honest way and will respect the rights of others.
 Freedom of expression is an essential part of University life, but it does not include intimidation, threats of violence, or the inducement of others to engage in violence or in conduct which harasses others.
 We state emphatically that conduct which threatens or harasses others because of their race, sex, religion, disability, sexual orientation, or for any other reason is unacceptable and will be dealt with very severely.
 If each of us at Columbia can live up to these standards, we can be confident that all in our community will benefit fully from the diversity to be found here.
-Any undergraduate student who believes he or she has been victimized should speak with an adviser in the Center for Student Advising, a member of the Residential Programs staff, or a member of the Office of Judicial Affairs and Community Standards; graduate students should speak with an officer in the Office of Graduate Student Affairs.
+Any undergraduate student who believes he or she has been victimized should speak with an adviser in the James H. and Christine Turk Berick Center for Student Advising, a member of the Residential Life staff, or a member of the Office of Student Conduct and Community Standards; graduate students should speak with an officer in the Office of Graduate Student Affairs.

 While every subtlety of proper behavior cannot be detailed here, examples of other actions subject to discipline are: